fhdsl/Tools_for_Reproducible_Workflows_in_R/quizzes/quiz_ch2.md

 A) A language for working with data
 b) A set of code that allows you to do various things
 c) A type of programming notation
-d) A language for creating websites
+d) A language specifically for creating websites

 ?
 What does "open source" mean?